Skip to main content

 ARCHE Core API #

 The main ARCHE API provides the core functionality for searching, reading, creating, updating, and deleting.
-It allows you to access a resource’s binary content as well as its metadata in various RDF serialisations (turtle, RDF/XML, JSON-LD, n-triples), e.g. to get RDF metadata of all resources belonging to a collection with a given identifier like https://hdl.handle.net/21.11115/0000-000C-D89B-2 in turtle format you can use:
+It allows you to access a resource’s binary content as well as its metadata in various RDF serialisations (turtle, RDF/XML, JSON-LD, n-triples), e.g., to get RDF metadata of a collection (let’s say the https://hdl.handle.net/21.11115/0000-000C-D89B-2 one) and all its direct children in the turtle format you do a call like:

-All ARCHE resource URIs beginning either with https://hdl.handle.net/ or https://id.acdh.oeaw.ac.at/ (so called PIDs) allow you to specify a desired serialisation of the requested resource.
+All ARCHE resource URIs beginning with https://hdl.handle.net/ and https://id.acdh.oeaw.ac.at/ (so called PIDs) allow you to specify a desired serialisation of the requested resource.

-The requested format can be specified either by providing a media type (MIME type) or the name of the desired dissemination service in the format request query parameter, e.g.:
+The requested format can be specified by providing a media type (MIME type) or the name of the desired dissemination service either in the HTTP Accept header or in the format request query parameter (please note that the https://hdl.handle.net service uses @ instead of ?to separate the query parameters from rest of the URL), e.g.:

 Practical tips: